 Scoliosis is commonly seen in early childhood and extends into early to late teenage years.
-This is sometimes picked up early with screening tests or simply observing a child’s posture.
-It is also commonly not picked up and can progress without intervention and then only diagnosed in adult years.
+This is sometimes picked up early with screening tests or by simply observing a child’s posture.
+It is also commonly not picked up and can progress without intervention and then only diagnosed in ithe adult years.

-Another case study looking at a 14yo girl with a scoliosis that was rapidly worsening at a rate of 1° per month.
+Another case study looked at a 14 year old girl with a scoliosis that was rapidly worsening at a rate of 1° per month.
 The advice was for surgical intervention.
 She presented with a scoliosis of 27°.
-Over 5 months, the progression stopped and her scoliosis improved 15% in the long term(2)
+Over 5 months, the progression stopped and her scoliosis improved 15% in the long term.
+(2)

 Once the brain is reconnected to muscles and joints that haven’t been working well, the next step is to retrain the muscles and joints to function properly.
 As part of your treatment plan, we tailor an exercise program for you that specifically targets the muscles needing improvement.
 We’ve found that coupling your adjustments with a tailored exercise program produces changes seen in the short as well as the long term.

 Whether you have a child who you are concerned that may have scoliosis, or you’re an adult living with scoliosis, we can help!
 Call us today to make an appointment with a qualified scoliosis chiropractor.

 1. Eriksen K. Chiropr Res J, 1996; 3(3):25-33

 2. Aspegren DD, Cox JM.
 J Manipulative Physiol Ther.
 1987;10:147-156